MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-07.png" alt-text="Screenshot that shows true or false values that use the True/false data type appear as expected after refresh.":::

-In summary, when working with Boolean data in Power BI, make sure your columns are set to the **True/False** data type in Power BI Desktop.
+To summarize, when working with Boolean data in Power BI, make sure your columns are set to the **True/False** data type in Power BI Desktop.

 ## Blank type